-The fashion merchandising and management curriculum combines the fundamentals of business, including and accounting, economics, marketing, finance and management, with textile and apparel courses taught by industry savvy professionals.
-Students learn the process of apparel design and manufacturing from fiber to final apparel product, and become familiar with application of computers in information retrieval, integrated apparel manufacturing, design and merchandising.
-Students are also involved in the process of selection, procurement and distribution of products in a retail setting where they learn the significance of product execution through presentation.
+The fashion merchandising and management curriculum combines the fundamentals of business, including accounting, economics, marketing, finance and management, with textile and fashion courses taught by industry savvy professionals.
+Students learn the process of product development, omnichannel engagement, sourcing and manufacturing from fiber to final product, and become familiar with application of computers throughout information retrieval, integrated apparel manufacturing, design and merchandising.
+Students are also involved in the process of selection, procurement and distribution of products in a retail setting where they learn the significance of product execution through visual presentation.